Yunhu-So/Data_Analysis_TotalFertilityRate/README.md

 To further investigate on this phenomenon, I took a look into the number of birth and total fertility rate.

 ## 2. South Korea's Number of Birth and Total Fertility Rate (TFR)

+As illustrated in the chart, a negative trend is found.
+Both the number of birth and total fertility rate have decreased.

+I have considered different possible factors that might have affected such rates.

+## 3. Crude Birth Rate

+By looking at the graph, I noticed that people tend to not get married as time passes by.
+Even though they do get married, married couples decide not to bear children as shown in TFR illustartion.
+I was curious what might have affected such results.

+## 4. Private Education Expense

+## 5. Consumer Price Index

+Correlation